 But there is now a cast of characters coming for the Germany and Bayern captain's throne, with Sommer - who Neuer has put in the world-class bracket previously - and RB Leipzig's Peter Gulacsi possibly the most persistent challengers in recent years.

 It was Sommer (131) who made more saves than any other player in 2021/22 and he also topped the charts in 2019/20.
-He has saved 87 percent of opponents' shots on goal after four games of the season, just a nudge out in front of Neuer's 85 percent return in second place.
+He has saved 74 percent of opponents' shots on goal after 15 games of the current season - exactly the same tally as Neuer.